Amanda Edwards

-Amanda Edwards is an American attorney and politician who served as a member of the Houston City Council.
-She is running to be the Mayor of Houston.
-She was also a candidate for the 2020 United States Senate election in Texas, in which she placed fifth in the Democratic primary.
+Amanda Kay Edwards (born January 19, 1982) is an American attorney and politician who served as a member of the Houston City Council from 2016 to 2020.
+She was a candidate for the 2020 United States Senate election in Texas in the Democratic primary and briefly ran in the 2023 Houston mayoral election before making a pivot to run for the U.S. House of Representatives in 2024.
+She is currently a candidate for the U.S. House in the 2025–26 special election to fill in the vacancy left by Sylvester Turner's death.

 Education and early career

 Edwards was born and raised in Houston.
 After graduating from Eisenhower High School, she continued on to Emory University, where she earned a Bachelor of Arts in Political Science.
 While at Emory, Edwards served as president of the undergraduate student body and was later inducted into the Emory University Hall of Fame.
 She also spent her time at Emory assisting Georgia State Senator Connie Stokes.
-After graduating from Emory, Edwards moved to Washington D.C. and began working with Congresswoman Sheila Jackson Lee.
+After graduating from Emory, Edwards moved to Washington, D.C. and began working for Congresswoman Sheila Jackson Lee.

-From here, she went on to attain a Juris Doctor from Harvard Law School.
+From there, she went on to attain a Juris Doctor from Harvard Law School.
 Edwards became a Criminal Justice Institute student attorney.
 She was also recognized with the Elaine Osborne Jacobson Award for her work in supporting underserved communities in healthcare law.
 This was in addition to her duties as the Co-Chair of the Harvard Black Law Students Association Spring Conference.

 After graduation, her interest in public service led Edwards to relocate to New Orleans in the aftermath of Hurricane Katrina, where she served as a judicial law clerk for Federal District Court Judge Ivan Lemelle.
 While in New Orleans, Edwards founded Project NOW: The New Orleans Writing Project to teach New Orleans Youth use writing as a tool of empowerment after Hurricane Katrina.

 Ultimately, Edwards returned to Houston, where she practiced as a municipal finance attorney.
-She has focused primarily on public finance, in which she assists in bond issuances, government partnerships, non-profit organizations, and community-development organizations.
+She has focused primarily on public finance, involving bond issuances, government partnerships, non-profit organizations, and community-development organizations.